includeos/IncludeOS/README.md

 ### Helper scripts
 There's a convenience script, [./seed/run.sh](./seed/run.sh), which has the "Make-vmbuild-qemu" sequence laid out, with special options for debugging (It will add debugging symbols to the elf-binary and start qemu in debugging mode, ready for connection with `gdb`.
 More on this inside the script.).
 I use this script to run the code, where I'd normally just run the program from a shell.
 Don't worry, it's fast, even in nested/emulated mode.

-## The build & boot process
-### The build process is like this:
-  1. Installing IncludeOS means building a static library `os.a`, and putting it (usually) in `/usr/local/IncludeOS` along with all the public os-headers (the "IncludeOS ABI"), which is what you'll be including in the service.
-  2. When the service gets built it will turn into object files, which gets statically linked with the os-library and other libraries.
-Only the objects actually needed by the service will be linked, turning it all into one minimal elf-binary, `your_service`, with OS included.
-  4. The utility `./vmbuild` (which was also compiled if needed) combines the installed bootloader and `your_service` into a disk image called `your_service.img`.
-At this point the bootloader gets the size and location of the service hardcoded into it.
-  5. Now Qemu can start with that image as hard disk.

-Inspect the [Makefile](./src/Makefile) and [linker script, linker.ld](./src/linker.ld) for more information about how the build happens, and [vmbuild/vmbuild.cpp](./vmbuild/vmbuild.cpp) for how the image gets constructed.

-### The boot process goes like this:
-  1. BIOS loads [bootloader.asm](./src/bootloader.asm), starting at `_start`.
-  2. The bootloader sets up segments, switches to protected mode, loads the service (an elf-binary `your_service` consisting of the OS classes, libraries and your service) from disk.
-  3. The bootloader hands over control to the OS, which starts at the `_start` symbol inside [kernel_boot.cpp](src/kernel_boot.cpp).
-  4. The OS initializes `.bss`, calls global constructors (`_init`), and then calls `main` which just calls `OS::start` in [class_os.cpp](./src/class_os.cpp), which again sets up interrupts, initializes devices +++, etc. etc.
-  5. Finally the OS class (still `OS::start`) calls `Service::start()`, inside your service, handing over control to you.

 ## Tools

 ### Debugging with bochs